ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

     Use the `ORDER BY tuple()` syntax, if you do not need sorting.
 See [Selecting the Primary Key](#selecting-the-primary-key).

-####
+#### PARTITION BY

--   `PARTITION BY` — The [partitioning key](../../../engines/table-engines/mergetree-family/custom-partitioning-key.md).
+`PARTITION BY` — The [partitioning key](../../../engines/table-engines/mergetree-family/custom-partitioning-key.md).
 Optional.
 In most cases you don't need partition key, and in most other cases you don't need partition key more granular than by months.
 Partitioning does not speed up queries (in contrast to the ORDER BY expression).
 You should never use too granular partitioning.
 Don't partition your data by client identifiers or names (instead make client identifier or name the first column in the ORDER BY expression).

     For partitioning by month, use the `toYYYYMM(date_column)` expression, where `date_column` is a column with a date of the type [Date](../../../sql-reference/data-types/date.md).
 The partition names here have the `"YYYYMM"` format.

-####
+#### PRIMARY KEY

--   `PRIMARY KEY` — The primary key if it [differs from the sorting key](#choosing-a-primary-key-that-differs-from-the-sorting-key).
+`PRIMARY KEY` — The primary key if it [differs from the sorting key](#choosing-a-primary-key-that-differs-from-the-sorting-key).
 Optional.

     By default the primary key is the same as the sorting key (which is specified by the `ORDER BY` clause).
 Thus in most cases it is unnecessary to specify a separate `PRIMARY KEY` clause.

-####
+#### SAMPLE BY

--   `SAMPLE BY` — An expression for sampling.
+`SAMPLE BY` — An expression for sampling.
 Optional.

     If a sampling expression is used, the primary key must contain it.
 The result of a sampling expression must be an unsigned integer.
 Example: `SAMPLE BY intHash32(UserID) ORDER BY (CounterID, EventDate, intHash32(UserID))`.

-####
+####  TTL

--   `TTL` — A list of rules specifying storage duration of rows and defining logic of automatic parts movement [between disks and volumes](#table_engine-mergetree-multiple-volumes).
+`TTL` — A list of rules specifying storage duration of rows and defining logic of automatic parts movement [between disks and volumes](#table_engine-mergetree-multiple-volumes).
 Optional.

     Expression must have one `Date` or `DateTime` column as a result.
 Example:
     `TTL date + INTERVAL 1 DAY`